VarunSAthreya/flutter_workshop/README.md

             }
         ```

--   Add `dark_notifier.dart` for retrieving from local storage and notify the listeners on theme change
+-   Add `dark_notifier.dart` for retrieving from local storage and notify the listeners of theme change

     -   Docs for `SharedPreferences` package can be found [here](https://pub.dev/documentation/shared_preferences/latest/)
     -   Docs for `Provider` package can be found [here](https://pub.dev/documentation/provider/latest/)